Vladimir Guerrero Jr.: 2020

-The start of the 2020 season was delayed until late July by the COVID-19 pandemic.
+The start of the 2020 MLB season was delayed until late July by the COVID-19 pandemic.
 On July 10, Blue Jays manager Charlie Montoyo announced that Guerrero would shift primarily to playing first base, but would still play at third base and designated hitter when necessary.
 Guerrero played in all 60 games of the shortened 2020 season and batted .262 with nine home runs and 33 RBIs.

-In his postseason debut, he batted 1-for-7 with a hit by pitch as Toronto lost both games of the Wild Card Series to the Tampa Bay Rays.
+In his postseason debut, Guerrero batted 1-for-7 with one hit-by-pitch (HBP) as the Blue Jays lost both games of the AL Wild Card Series to the Tampa Bay Rays.